-Have you ever wandered what does OTP stand for?
+Have you ever wondered what does OTP stands for?
 You do know that it’s just an acronym for a meaningful function – right?

-Apparently, the acronym is often used on Tumblr however we see the term mostly in banking systems.
+Apparently, the acronym is often used on Tumblr but we see the term mostly in banking systems.

 Now, let’s have a look at what it means in banking.

 The One-Time Password is a unique [number] code that can only be used once for internet banking.

 The password is popular referred to as a One-Time-Pin in South Africa.

 It’s a two-factor security feature banks use to authenticate legitimate users making online transactions.
 The pin will remain valid for a couple of minutes, depending on the institution and then later expire.

 When entered incorrectly, the pin automatically resets.

 How it works with an example